Bullmastiff

 Are Bullmastiffs good with children?

-Yes, they are generally very patient and protective of children in their family.
+Yes, they are generally very patient and protective of children, though supervision is always recommended due to their size.

 Do they require a lot of exercise?

-They require moderate daily exercise but are not high-energy dogs.
+They require moderate daily exercise, such as a brisk walk, but they are not high-energy dogs and are prone to overheating.

 View Official FCI Standard